 The best time to enjoy the snow

 January and February are the best winter months to find snow even down in the valleys.
 There's normally lots of snow in the mountains around that time.
-December, March and April are good as well if you don't mind going up into the mountains to enjoy the snow.
+March and April are suitable as well if you don't mind going up into the mountains to enjoy the snow.
 December can be good too in case of early snowfall, but it's different each year.

 The ski slopes of Saas-Fee and Zermatt allow winter sports all year round.
 These areas are suitable for experienced skiers: the air is thin, and snow conditions are not easy, especially in the afternoon.
 If you want to learn how to ski, you'd better come in winter.

 In summer you'll only find snow on the highest peaks.
 Most can't be reached as a tourist, but some can, like Jungfraujoch, Klein Matterhorn, Mittelallalin and Mount Titlis.
 Weather in the mountains changes quickly though.
 A summer snow storm is possible even in the valleys, but the snow will melt quickly.